gdsbook/book/notebooks/05_choropleth.md

 ```

 In this case, `mapclassify` will issue a warning alerting the user to the issue that this sample does not contain enough unique values to form
 the number of well-defined classes requested.
-It then forms a lower number of classes using pseudo quantiles, or quantiles defined on the unique values in the sample, and then uses the pseudo quantiles to classify all the values.
+It then forms a lower number of classes using pseudo-quantiles, or quantiles defined on the unique values in the sample, and then uses the pseudo-quantiles to classify all the values.

 ### Mean-standard deviation